-PRICE PER SERVICE CONNECTION RURAL LOCATION Tax 20mm 25mm 32mm 40mm 50mm KOKAL LOGATION Iux \$ \$ \$ \$ \$ RURAL PIPELINES N 1,519 2,050 2,562 3,280 3,895 WALBUNDRIE TO RAND Refer to E ngineering ding availab ility and PIPELINE costing URANGELINE/BIDGEEMIA for th nese schem nes RURAL SCHEME & OTHER RURAL SCHEMES Some rural spur lines incur additional costs.
-Refer to En gineer ing or Cust omer Serv vices Office er ADDITIONAL COSTS Where the service requires a Ν N The fees and charges that rail authority imposes rail crossing and approval from the Rail Authorities Where the service N A fee asses sed on a sii milar basis connection generates other similar extraordinary costs similar extraordinary costs Road Underboring Road Underboring N \$120.00 per metre The availability of a service connection greater than 25mm diameter is dependent on the capacity to supply within the reticulation network and must have Engineering Approval.
-If a tapping direct to Goldenfields Water County Council large diameter main is required, the customer must arrange this with C GWCC.
-The y will be a GWCC cus tomer.
-NOTE: Due to limitations of e existing reticulation a capital contribution towards u pgrading may also be required for some rural connections, calculated on an individual basis.
+PRI CE PER S ERVICE CO ONNECTIO N

+RURAL LOCATION Tax 20mm 25mm 32mm 40mm 50mm

+\$ \$ \$ \$ \$

+RURAL PIPELINES N 1,519 2,050 2,562 3,280 3,895

+WALBUNDRIE TO RAND

+PIPELINE ng staff reg ability

+URANGELINE/BIDGEEMIA and costing for these schemes

+RURAL SCHEME & OTHER

+RURAL SCHEMES

+ur lines incu

+Refer to En gineer ing or Cust omer Serv rices Office er

+ADDITIONAL COSTS

+Where the service requires a N The fees and charg es that rail authority in nposes

+rail crossing and approval

+from the Rail Authorities

+Where the service connection N A fee asses sed on a si milar basis

+generates other similar

+extraordinary costs

+Road Underboring N 0.00 per me

+The availability of a service connection greater than 25mm diameter is dependent on the

+capacity to supply within the reticulation network and must have Engineering Approval.

+If a tapping direct to Goldenfields Water County Council large diameter main is required,

+the customer must arrange this

+NOTE: Due to limitations of e existing reticulation a capital contribution n towards u pgrading

+NOTE: Due to limitations of existing reticulation a capital contribution towards upgrading may also be required for some rural connections, calculated on an individual basis.